ATI-Wuhan/WhatieSDK_iOS/README.md

 Importing:
 `#import <WhatieSDK/WhatieSDK.h>`

-If the result of "pod search WahtieSDK" is not latest,run "pod setup" in terminal to update local spec.
+If the result of "pod search WhatieSDK" is not latest,run "pod setup" in terminal to update local spec.

 ## Usage
 ### 1. SDK Init